-Bristol stay on track for Premier 15s play-offs
+Gloucester-Hartpury return to top of Premier 15s

-Premier 15s: Bristol Bears stay on track for play-offs as league resumes
+Premier 15s: Gloucester-Hartpury return to summit as league resumes

 Last updated on .From the section Rugby Union

+Saracens started strongly against Exeter with Hannah Botterman, Lotte Clapp and Coreen Grant helping them to a 17-12 half-time lead before a quickfire double after the break from May Campbell and Sarah McKenna.

+Exeter cut the lead through Katie Buchanan but the home side's defence held until the final minute when Maisy Allen crossed but Gloucester now hold a two-point advantage at the top of the table.

-Bristol Bears remain on course for a play-off place with a 49-24 win at Sale Sharks as the Premier 15s resumed after the Women's Six Nations.
+Elsewhere, Bristol Bears remained on course for a play-off place with a 49-24 win at Sale Sharks on Saturday.

 England hooker Lark Davies scored twice for the Bears who led 21-12 at the break.